CHASE-ING MICROBES

 Picture

-Presenting at ISME17 in Germany
+Prof. Chase presenting at ISME17 in Germany

-Human Microbiome and CURE
+human microbiome and CURE

 Microbes reside in communities that, on the aggregate, form microbiomes.
 Whether these are environmental microbiomes or human-associated, both biotic and abiotic factors regulate community assembly and composition.
 By viewing microbiomes through the lens of community ecology, we can also investigate the processes impacting the composition of the human microbiome.
 For example, we identified pH as an important environmental factor in lung microenvironments for colonization and adaptation of the cystic fibrosis pathogen, Stenotrophomonas maltophilia (Gallagher et al. 2019).